Career coaches on the biggest mistakes people make in the job search

 Instead, she advises zeroing in on the solutions you can provide and sharing how you’ve accomplished related milestones before.
 Her example: Try reframing “I’m interested in greater challenges” as something like, “I’m really looking forward to leveraging my expertise in developing programs that impact global communities.
 I can accomplish this as I’ve spent the past six years studying various learning theories and creating curriculum that’s increased engagement by 78%.”

-Mistake 5: Relying Solely on Job Postings
+Mistake 5: Relying solely on job postings

 In theory, online job boards are great—you can submit your application to as many companies as you’d like in the span of an hour or so.
 But given how easy it is for anyone, anywhere to apply online, hiring managers are flooded with résumés, says Ryan Kahn, career coach and founder of The Hired Group.